raviriley/agency-jekyll-theme/README.md

 - the `page` layout allows custom pages, as seen in the legal and 404 pages
 - `sitetext.yml` enables complete customization of all site text
 - `nav.yml` enables fully customizable navigation
-- `style.yml` enables fully customizable colors and background images
+- `style.yml` enables fully customizable colors, background images, and other style-related things

 **If you enjoy this theme, please consider [supporting me](https://www.paypal.me/raviriley) to continue developing and maintaining it.**